Poojan2107/To-Do-List/README.md

 3. **Complete a task:** Check the checkbox to mark as completed
 4. **Delete a task:** Click the "Delete" button to remove permanently
 5. **Refresh data:** Use the "🔄 Refresh" button to reload from database

-## 🌐 Deployment

-This application is ready for deployment on platforms like:
-- Vercel (Frontend)
-- Heroku (Backend)
-- Netlify (Frontend)
-- Railway (Full-stack)

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-## 📞 Support

-If you have any questions or need help, please open an issue in the repository.